How does the monsoon affect the economy?

 Why are monsoon rains important for India?

-- The monsoon is the lifeblood of India’s farm-dependent $2 trillion economy, as at least half the farmlands are rain-fed.
+- These rains are the lifeblood of India’s farm-dependent $2 trillion economy, as at least half the farmlands are rain-fed.

 - The country gets about 70% of annual rainfall in the June-September monsoon season, making it crucial for an estimated 263 million farmers.